Algae scrubber

 Modern algae scrubber designs use upflowing air bubbles to generate turbulence; when illumination is added, algae grows inside the unit and consumes nutrients.

 Commercial floating surface algae scrubber uses red LED lights and up-flowing air bubbles to cause algae to grow in the growth compartment.
 Inside of the compartment is lined with rough textures which enhance algal attachment; ribbons/strings allow further algal attachment.

-Periodic removal of the algae that has grown inside of an algae scrubber removes nutrients (ammonia, nitrate, phosphate) from the aquarium water, thus providing the needed filtration.
+Periodic removal of the algae that has grown inside of an algae scrubber removes excess nutrients (ammonia, nitrate, phosphate) from the aquarium water, thus providing the needed filtration.

 An algae scrubber is a water filtering device which uses light to grow algae; in this process, undesirable chemicals are removed from the water.
 Algae scrubbers allow hobbyists to operate their saltwater or freshwater tanks or ponds using natural filtration based on primary production, much as occurs in oceans and lakes.